Kuuuube/kanjigrid/README.md

 - `Save Image` can optionally save at up to 5x the displayed quality.
 Configurable in `config.json` with the `saveimagequality` setting.

     WARNING: On extremely large kanji grids this can cause anki to crash.
-Consider exporting as a PDF for higher quality instead if that is an issue.
+Consider saving as a PDF for higher quality instead if that is an issue.

 - Added option to save Kanji Grid as PDF.